Gendered associations of pink and blue: Second half of the 20th century

 Marilyn Monroe was already famous as a sex symbol in the early 1950s when the film Gentlemen Prefer Blondes came out.
-The musical comedy featured Monroe in the most famous musical number in the film, Diamonds Are a Girl's Best Friend, in a now iconic floor length, skin-tight silk dress in shocking pink with a big bow on the back and matching shoulder length gloves.
-Monroe defined femininity and seduction and her influence never ended.
+The musical comedy featured Monroe in the most famous musical number in the film, Diamonds Are a Girl's Best Friend, in a now iconic floor length, skin-tight silk dress; Monroe's dress was in shocking pink with a big bow on the back and matching shoulder length gloves.
+Monroe defined femininity and seduction, and her influence never ended.

 Brigitte Bardot wore checkered pink gingham as her wedding dress for her wedding in 1959.
 This was formerly a material used only for curtains and created a sensation, and was widely copied and influential.

 Colored items

+A hospital in Shiga, Japan, wraps newborn girls in pink blankets and boys in blue (2008).

 Clothing

-For infant and children's clothing, ribbons, and other items, the pink for girls, blue for boys associations known in European countries included: the Netherlands (1823), France (1834), Russia (1842), United Kingdom (1862), and Spain (1896); and in the Americas: in the United States, and Mexico (1899).
+For infant and children's clothing, ribbons, and other items, the pink for girls, blue for boys associations known in European countries included: the Netherlands (1823), France (1834), Russia (1842), England (1862), and Spain (1896); and in the Americas: in the United States, and Mexico (1899).

 A contrarian tendency to avoid gendered clothing colors for children and towards more unisex clothing in the United States began in the late 1960s, influenced by the Baby Boomer generation reaching child-bearing age, and the effects of second-wave feminism.